 Which lead magnet mistake are you ready to not make?

 (* If you’re asking, “Exactly what is a lead magnet?”
-A lead magnet is a freebie that you exchange for someone’s email address.
-Another common term is bribe to subscribe.)
+A lead magnet is a free gift you offer a new subscriber.)